Feast at Swan Goose Gate: Prelude

-Cao Wushang (曹無傷), a defector from Liu Bang's side, secretly sent a messenger to Xiang Yu to inform him that Liu Bang was planning to declare himself King of Guanzhong in accordance with King Huai II's earlier promise, while Ziying would serve as Liu Bang's chancellor.
-Cao Wushang also added that Liu Bang had seized all the riches of Xianyang for himself.
-Xiang Yu was furious when he heard this and planned to attack Liu Bang.
-Xiang Yu's adviser, Fan Zeng, felt that Liu Bang posed a threat to his lord so he urged Xiang Yu to eliminate Liu Bang as soon as possible.
+Cao Wushang (曹無傷), a defector from Liu Bang's side, secretly sent a messenger to Xiang Yu to inform him that Liu Bang was planning to declare himself King of Guanzhong in accordance with King Huai II's earlier promise, while the surrendered Qin emperor Ziying would serve as Liu Bang's chancellor.
+Cao Wushang also added that Liu Bang had seized all the wealth of Xianyang for himself.
+Xiang Yu was furious hearing this and planned to attack Liu Bang.
+Xiang Yu's adviser, Fan Zeng, felt that Liu Bang's achievements as a grassroot rebel posed a future threat to his lord, so he also urged Xiang Yu to eliminate Liu Bang as soon as possible.

 One of Xiang Yu's uncles, Xiang Bo, shared a close friendship with Liu Bang's adviser Zhang Liang.
 Xiang Bo feared for his friend's life so he sneaked to Liu Bang's camp to warn Zhang Liang about the peril he was in, telling Zhang Liang to flee.
-Liu Bang was shocked when Zhang Liang related the news to him, and he sought advice from Zhang Liang to resolve the crisis.
+Liu Bang was shocked when Zhang Liang relayed the news to him, and he sought advice from Zhang Liang to resolve the crisis.
 Zhang Liang instructed Liu Bang to enlist the help of Xiang Bo to reduce Xiang Yu's suspicions.
 Liu Bang met Xiang Bo and treated him like an honoured guest, flattering Xiang Bo and pretending to arrange for a marriage between his son and Xiang Bo's daughter while asking Xiang Bo to help him speak to Xiang Yu.
 When Xiang Bo returned to Xiang Yu's camp later, he assured his nephew that Liu Bang had no ill intentions, and conveyed Liu Bang's message that he was willing to submit to Xiang Yu.